Kosodaka/enricher-service/README.md

-- to start the  program do:
+- to start docker do:
 ```
  docker-compose up -d
 ```